Residence permit

 Register real estate in the Land Register

 After the documents have been notarised, it is necessary to register the sale in the Land Register.
-Now you fully own the property and can immediately submit a package of documents for obtaining a residence permit.
+Now investors fully own the property and can immediately submit a package of documents for obtaining a residence permit.

 7